VasilyF/rocks/docs/apache-configuration.md

 **module:** core

+### AccessFileName .htaccess

+Name of file containing directory-wide configurations.
+When serving content apache will look through each directory along the path and execute the config files if it finds them (avoid using this - put configurations in the existing relevant apache config files).

+**module:** core

+### IncludeOptional <some/path/to/mod_lib.so>

+Includes modules exposed through shared libraries if they exist.

+**module:** core

+### LogLevel warn

+Severity of messages to insert into log file

 ### PidFile /var/run/apache2/apache2.pid

 file to which server records the process id of the daemon.

+**module:** mpm (prefork)

+### Listen 127.0.0.1:80

+Hostname/port on which to accept incoming requests

 **module:** mpm (prefork)

 ### User apache